CeetronSolutions/resinsight-tutorials/documents/src/well_planning/RI_well_planning.md

 | Max Surface Water Production Rate | 5000 |
 | Max Surface Liquid Production Rate | 5000 |
 | Max Bottom Hole Pressure | 50 |

+## Review Well Performance

+1. Create plots for WOPR, WGOR and WWCT for all wells

+## Add Refinement

+1. Add a Refinement Region from the right-click menu of a 3D view
+1. Move the refinement region to cover the perforation interval of the introduced well path.
+1. Export sector model to a new folder, and make sure the new well is part of the simulation.
+1. Run the simulation and compare with no refinement.